 Well, on Earth, anyway.

-Data from the National Coffee Association shows that coffee consumption in the United States was about three cups per day last year, while countries like Finland and Norway continuously surpass even that.
+Data from the National Coffee Association shows that coffee consumption in the United States was about three cups per day in 2018, while countries like Finland and Norway continuously surpass even that.
 We Earthlings love coffee!
-And no matter how and when we like to consume our coffee, there’s one thing we can all be thankful for on this upcoming National Coffee Day: gravity.
+And no matter how and when we like to consume our coffee, there’s one thing we can all be thankful for on this International Coffee Day: gravity.
 Because drinking coffee in outer space?
 That’s no ordinary feat.